Balkan Federation: Balkan Socialist Federation

 The movement for Balkan Socialist Federation arose after the Young Turk Revolution in 1908.
 The First Balkan Socialist Conference was held on January 7–9, 1910 in Belgrade.
 The main platforms at this conference were Balkan unity and action against the impending wars.
 Another important aspect was the call for a solution to the Macedonian Question.
 In 1915, after a conference in Bucharest, it was decided to create a Revolutionary Balkan Social Democratic Labour Federation, comprising groups which adhered to the Zimmerwald Conference and opposed participation in World War I. Initially headed by Christian Rakovsky, it had Vasil Kolarov and Georgi Dimitrov among its prominent activists.
 In 1915, Dimitrov wrote that Macedonia, "... which was split into three parts ...", would be, "... reunited into a single state enjoying equal rights within the framework of the Balkan Democratic Federation."
-This independent and united Macedonia would have consisted of the corresponding geographical departments of Bulgaria, Yugoslavia, and Greece.
+This independent and united Macedonia would have consisted of the corresponding geographical regions of Bulgaria, Yugoslavia, and Greece.
 The leaders of the Federation were repressed by the Balkan governments at different intervals.
 Rakovsky was expelled from various Balkan countries and, during World War I, became a founding member of the Revolutionary Balkan Social Democratic Labor Federation.
 Later he made his way to Russia, where he joined the Bolshevik Party after the October Revolution in 1917, and subsequently Dimitrov, Kolarov, and Rakovsky became members of the Comintern.